Louisa Harriet Mackinnon1

 Isabella Raymond was the daughter of Samuel Raymond.1 She married, firstly, John Mayne before 1788.1 She married, secondly, Archibald Cochrane, 9th Earl of Dundonald, son of Thomas Cochrane, 8th Earl of Dundonald and Jane Stuart, on 12 April 1788.1 She died in December 1808.1

-From before 1788, her married name became Mayne.1 As a result of her marriage, Isabella Raymond was styled as Countess of Dundonald on 12 April 1788.
-From 12 April 1788, her married name became Cochrane.
+From before 1788, her married name became Mayne.1 From 12 April 1788, her married name became Cochrane.
+After her marriage, Isabella Raymond was styled as Countess of Dundonald on 12 April 1788.

 Citations